Patrick Baladi

-Patrick Bashir Baladi (born 25 December 1971) is an English actor and musician.
-He is best known for playing Neil Godwin in the BBC sitcom The Office, Michael Jackson in the Sky 1 drama Stella and Stephen Holmes in the ITV thriller Marcella.
+Patrick Bashir Baladi is an English actor.
+He is best known for playing Neil Godwin in the BBC sitcom The Office, Michael Jackson in the Sky 1 drama Stella, and Stephen Holmes in the ITV thriller Marcella.

 Early life and education

-Baladi was born in Sutton Coldfield, West Midlands.
+Patrick Bashir Baladi was born in Sutton Coldfield, West Midlands.
 His father was a Syrian gynaecologist and obstetrician, and his mother a midwife.

-Baladi grew up with his siblings, Sara, Charlotte, Sophie and Nicholas.
-He was educated at Stonyhurst College, where he was the first student to win the Charles Laughton Prize for his roles in Joseph and the Amazing Technicolor Dreamcoat (as Pharaoh) and Amadeus (as Mozart).
-After school he went on to train as an actor at the Central School of Speech and Drama.
+Baladi was brought up in Libya and educated at Stonyhurst College, in Hurst Green, Lancashire.
+There he played rugby in the First XV, and won the Charles Laughton Prize for acting.

+After school he went on to train as an actor at the Central School of Speech and Drama in London, where he became friends with Martin Freeman.

 Career

 Baladi is known for his portrayal of David Brent's nemesis, Neil Godwin, in the BBC's hit comedy-mockumentary series, The Office.
 He appeared in the second and final series of the award-winning show, as well as the subsequent The Office Christmas Special.